Do I need to make a reservation?

 Weather holds can start at any time during the day (wind holds are usually experienced at mid-afternoon), based on the weather we are experiencing on site.

-In the event that your day does not turn out with skydiving weather, (rain, low grey clouds etc), we recommend giving the office a call.
-We will be able to update you with a forecast for the remainder of the day and advise the probability of you jumping.
+In the event that your day does not turn out with skydiving weather, (rain, low grey clouds etc), we will be able to update you with a forecast for the remainder of the day and advise the probability of you jumping.
 Should that probability remain low, we can simply reschedule your jump at no penalty to yourself and your jumping friends.

 Absolutely!
 They are more than welcome to come and watch your exciting day.
 The Skydive Toronto operations area is an exciting place.
 Spectators can see parachute packers folding the parachutes with meticulous precision and instructors preparing their students.